Based on current COVID-19 positivity rates, visitation is allowed until further notice.

 Program Coordinator

-Dr. Van Slyke is the Clinical Pharmacy Coordinator.
-He received his PharmD from MCPHS University.
-He completed an ASHP-accredited PGY1 pharmacy residency at Plainview Hospital in 2016.
+Dr. Van Slyke is the Pharmacy Senior Manager.
+He received his PharmD from MCPHS University in 2015 and completed PGY1 pharmacy residency training at Plainview Hospital in 2016.
+His area of practice is critical care.

 Robert Hickey, RPh